 After two powerful gods died, Bathala witnessed a coconut tree sprout from where they were buried.
 He began to fill the world with his creation.
 Bathala built a house and fed the first man and woman with products of the coconut tree.

 They discovered all the incredible things which could be made from every part of the coconut tree.

-In the spirit of Bathala and the first people, our partner Island Girl approached coconut with a belief in its diverse uses as a material.
+In the spirit of Bathala and the first people, Filipino jewelry brand Island Girl approached coconut inspired by its diverse uses as a material.
 They reused and upcycled coconut shells to create the Dreamweaver Coconut Necklace.
+Photo by Island Girl.

 The legend of Bakunawa varies on why the powerful creature was so drawn to the moon.

 One retelling claims Bakunawa was captivated by the moon’s beauty and wanted to possess it.
 Cambio & Co. partner Island Girl leaves our celestial moon where it hangs, and instead, uses shells from Bakunawa’s home—under the sea.
 They bring us the moon and its many lunar phases through the Buwan Capiz Choker and Valentina Capiz Earrings.
 Capiz shells give these pieces a pearlescent shine similar to the ethereal moon.

 In other cases, it is us mortals who wreak havoc on the lives of the supernatural.
 Maria Makiling is a benevolent spirit (diwata), specifically a forest nymph (lambana), who lives on Mount Makiling in Laguna.

 There are many stories about her.
 She gives freely to the people who live in the nearby villages.
 She was a spurned lover, she has turned ginger into gold, she protects her domain from earthquakes and storms.

 In the myth where Maria Makiling’s heart is broken by a mortal man, the villagers are characterized to have abused her generosity.
 She withdrew from them, never to be seen again.